Digital-Media/fhooe-mongo-dock/INSTALL.md

 ## Get repo

 Install it in any path on your computer.
-Open Powershell (PS) or other Terminal (prompt my be different then).
+Open Powershell (PS) or other Terminal (prompt may be different in this case).

 ```shell
 git clone https://github.com/Digital-Media/fhooe-mongo-dock.git